tuxecure/crackle/README.md

 - `setup`: Automagically configures and installs/upgrades crackle
 - `debug`: Shows some debugging information.
 Doesn't do any changes to the system.
 - `crack`: this will extract the package `$PKG` and it's dependencies to `$HOME/packages/$PKG` for easy inspection, usefull to see the file tree or navigate through the various files associated with the package or its dependencies
+- `click`: this will build a click package from the downloaded deb packages
 - `reinstall`: this is equivalent to `apt install --reinstall $PKG`
 - `nuke`: Automagically remove everything crackle related from the system`*`